Olbedo: An Albedo and Shading Aerial Dataset for Large-Scale Outdoor Environments: Olbedo Dataset

 \subsection{Overview}

 The \textit{Olbedo} dataset provides a large-scale benchmark for albedo-shading decomposition of outdoor aerial imagery in the wild.
-Our dataset includes decomposed albedo and shading maps as ground truth for each image.
-We also provide intermediate geometric features, including depth, normals, sun shading, sky shading, and (for recent flights) sky radiance images, to facilitate multi-task learning.
+Our dataset includes decomposed albedo and shading maps as pseudo-ground-truth for each image.
+We also provide intermediate geometric features, including metric depth, normals, sun shading, sky shading, and (for recent flights) sky radiance images.
+While accurate geometry data are already available in existing datasets, our experiments intentionally isolate the contribution of albedo supervision; depth and normals are released as by-products of the reconstruction pipeline and for future multi-task use.